LATE-BREAKING CALL FOR ABSTRACT

-The Global Scientific Committee invites you to submit an abstract for presentation at the 24th IUHPE World Conference on Health Promotion in Montreal, Québec, Canada.
+The Global Scientific Committee is re-opening the opportunity for late-breaking submissions to IUHPE2022.
+We invite you to submit an abstract for presentation of the latest policy and research issues at the 24th IUHPE World Conference on Health Promotion in Montreal, Québec, Canada.

-The deadline for abstract submission is 17 September 2021.
+The extended deadline for abstract submission is January 24, 2022.
 Please see conditions for abstract submission and presentation below.

 Submission Themes and Subthemes

 From the thematic starting point of promotion of policy for health, well-being and equity, authors will choose the subtheme, category and keywords that best describe their abstract:

 Subthemes (choose 1):